kwalczak80/mx-monster/README.md

 ![Negative product quantity in the bag](docs/images/bugs/negative-quantity-in-the-bag.JPG)

-Fix : Quantity validation was implemented in the python code.
+Fix : The product quantity validation entered by the user was implemented in the python code.
 See more details in the section below.
 </details>

 ## UX Testing